mattlord/myarbitratord/README.md

     	Port of the seed node used to start monitoring the Group Replication cluster (default "3306")
 ```

+## Use Cases:
+1. You're a DBA that is tasked with monitoring a Group Replication cluster and ensuring that the distributed MySQL service remains available and healthy from the application's perspective.

+## How It Works:
+The deamon performs two functions, both done in distinct threads:

+# The RESTful API thread simply provides runtime information on the monitored Group Replication cluster and the myarbitratord operations.
+See [the API docs](#available-restful-api-calls-with-example-output).

+# We connect to a Group Replication cluster via the seed node information specified on the command-line via the -seed_host and -seed_port flags.
+The thread then loops:
+1. If we see that the previous seed node is no longer reachable or valid, then we'll attempt to get a new seed node from the last known membership view.
+We don't give up attempting to find a seed node from the last known list of cluster participants.

+2. If we see that any nodes previously in the group aren't any more because they were isolated or encountered an error, then we try and shut them down.
+This helps to prevent dirty reads and lost writes.

+3. If we see that there was a network partition that caused a loss of quorum--which means that the cluster is blocked and cannot proceed without manual intervention--then we will attempt to pick a new primary partition, force the membership of this new group to allow the cluster to proceed, and then shutdown the instances left out of the primary partition.
+When choosing the new primary partition, we take the two following factors into account:
+  1. If a partition has more online members, then this will be the new primary partition
+  2. If there's no clear winner based on partition size, then we will pick the partition that has the largest GTID set

 ## Installation:
 1. Install golang: https://golang.org/doc/install